Christian Yelich Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in the league.
+- The Braves pitching staff ranks fifth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.81 team ERA ranks sixth across all MLB pitching staffs.
+- The Braves' 3.81 team ERA ranks fourth across all MLB pitching staffs.

-- Braves pitchers combine to allow the third-fewest home runs in baseball (103 total, 1.1 per game).
+- The Braves give up the third-fewest home runs in baseball (103 total, 1.1 per game).

-- Winans starts for the first time this season for the Braves.
+- Elder makes the start for the Braves, his 20th of the season.
+He is 7-2 with a 3.31 ERA and 84 strikeouts through 108 2/3 innings pitched.

-- The right-hander is pitching in his MLB debut.
-He's 27 years old.
+- His last time out came on Tuesday against the Arizona Diamondbacks, when the righty went 2 2/3 innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.